Therapy dog practice assessment and training guide

 About the author

-Kate Soames is a fully assessed and qualified member of the Institute of Modern Dog Trainers and holds an advanced diploma in Applied Canine Behaviour Management.
+Kate Soames is a fully assessed and qualified member of the Institute of Modern Dog Trainers and holds a L6 Graduate Diploma in Applied Animal Behaviour.
 She regularly engages in continuing professional development to ensure that the knowledge she holds is the most relevant and up to date, as well as challenging pre-existing ideas to constantly evolve and adapt her skills.

 Kate has been training dogs her whole life and first became interested in therapy work when her grandfather was diagnosed with dementia in 2013.
 Following on from this, Kate experienced first hand the benefits that dogs have on people in the office environment, and in 2020, she established Moment to Paws to help reduce stress and aid mental health within the workplace.